AdobeDocs/experience-manager-65-lts.nl-NL/help/forms/using/rule-editor.md

 `Then, do the following:`

-Actie 2 betreffende doel B;
+Actie 2 betreffende object B;
 EN
-Actie 3 betreffende doelstelling C;
+Actie 3 betreffende object C;

 _